-Non-Fundamental Policies
+Non Fundamental Policies

-The Fund has a non-fundamental policy to invest, under normal circumstances, at least 80% of its net assets (plus any borrowings for investment purposes) in securities that provide exposure to high yield securities, also known as junk bonds.
+The Fund has a policy to invest, under normal circumstances, at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities.

-This policy is non-fundamental and may be changed by the Board without shareholder approval.
-Shareholders of the Fund will be provided with at least sixty days' prior notice of such change.
+This policy is non-fundamental, and may be changed by the Board without shareholder approval.
+Shareholders will be provided with at least sixty days' prior notice of such change.